CSC207-2023Y-UofT/Transit-Simulator/README.md

 - Amazon Corretto Version 11.0.19

 ## Accessibility ##
-- The program is accessible to all users, including those with visual impairments.
+- The program is accessible to users, including those with visual impairments.
 The map, menu colors and fonts were selected to offer great contrast and readability.
 - Buttons on the menu are enlarged for size and space.

 ## Credits ##